traitecoevo/plant/doc/EBT.md

 ### Seed production

-The lifetime seed production of boundary individuals  is caluclated accroding to eq $\ref{eq:tildeR}$ as
+The lifetime seed production of boundary individuals  is calculated according to eq $\ref{eq:tildeR}$ as
 \begin{equation}\label{eq:boundR}\begin{array}{ll}\tilde{R}(x, a_0, \infty) = \int_{a_0}^{\infty}  &\pi_0 \, f(x, m_i( a^\prime), a^\prime)\times\\ \, &S_{\rm I} (x, a_0, a^\prime) \, S_{\rm P} (a_0,a^\prime)  {\rm d} a^\prime,\\\end{array}\end{equation}
 where $S_{\rm I} $ is individual survival (defined above) and
 $S_{\rm P}$ is calculated as in eq. $\ref{eq:survivalPatch}$.